bauyon/buzzypop/README.md

 # buzzypop
-just launch website for buzzy pop
+just a launch website for buzzy pop